-The principal accounting policies applied in the preparation of the Company's and Group's financial statements are set out below.
-These policies have been consistently applied to all of the years presented, unless otherwise stated.
+The principal accounting policies applied in the preparation of the Company's financial statements are set out below.
+These policies have been consistently applied to all the years presented, unless otherwise stated.

 2.1 Basis of preparation of financial statements